Viplogics/JAVA-bittrex-API/README.md

 // The  API-key, the secret key and the REST-API-version need to be set in a properties-file situated in<br/>
 // <center><b>./bittrex-client/bittrex-properties.txt.</b></center></br>
 // Most important for usage are the clasess <b>bittrex.StringData</b> and <b>bittrex.JsonData</b>. <br/>
-// If you have your own JSON-parser-tools, you can use the StringData-class to obtain the JSON-Strings from the api-calls.
+// If you have your own JSON-parser-tools, you can use the StringData-class to obtain the JSON-Strings from the api-calls.<br/>
-// Otherwise you can use the included JsonData-class.
+// Otherwise you can use the included JsonData-class.<br/>
 // Usage-examples are included in the class Test:<br/>
 <br/>
 <br/>